jiink/332-database-project/readme.md

 Here you can practice creating databses and querying them.

-But what we want to do here is set up a password for the PHP file to use.
+But what we want to do here is set up a username and password for the PHP code to use.
 Don't just copy paste this command, read it:

-`ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'your_new_password';`
+`CREATE USER 'cs332s3'@'localhost' IDENTIFIED BY 'THE_PASSWORD_GOES_HERE';`
+`GRANT ALL PRIVILEGES ON cs332s3.* TO 'cs332s3'@'localhost';` `FLUSH PRIVILEGES;`

-This sets the password for the user called "root" to be "your_new_password".
+This makes a a new user called "cs332s3" and sets its password to "THE_PASSWORD_GOES_HERE".

+It then gives it privilges to use the database, then it refreshes things.

-Replace "your_new_password" with the password of your choice.
+Replace "THE_PASSWORD_GOES_HERE" with the password of your choice.
 I think it needs to be >8 chars and have a number and special character.

-This is the same password that will be in the php file for it to use to access the database.
+This is the same password that will be in `config.php` for it to use to access the database.

-So after you enter that password command, you should see this output:

-`Query OK, 0 rows affected (0.01 sec)`

-If that's the case, then you need to run this:

-`FLUSH PRIVILEGES;`

 Then you can exit the MySQL command line: